yaozd/varekai/README.md

 ###Modules###

 * __Locker__: the locking library, it implements the locking algorithm
-* __Locking Adapter__: a service adapter that blocks the adaptee services until the lock is not acquired
+* __Locking Adapter__: a service adapter that blocks the adapted service until the lock is acquired
 * __Sample Service__: a sample Topshelf service that demonstrate the adapter and simply prints to the output
 * __Utility__: a set of usefull functions